sergibyte/chucknorrisapp/README.md

 If you are an Ionic Framework user and want to see it on your _Ionic View_ app, let me know and I will share it with you.

+### Use

+To use the app, you'll need to have *Ionic Framework* installed.
+See http://www.ionicframeowrk.com for more info.

+Then you can see the app on you browser by running from the app folder:
+> ionic serve

+If you want to run it on the emulator, first add the platforms you want to build for with:
+> ionic platform add android
+or
+> ionic platform add ios

+To run it on your device/emulator just use:
+> ionic run android
+or
+> ionic run ios

+Have fun!

 #App de chistes de Chuck Norris

 La App de chistes de Chuck Norris es una app construida para probar Ionic Framework.
 Sólo por diversión.